elastic/elasticsearch/CONTRIBUTING.md

    1. We have some custom Checkstyle rules.
 In order to use them, you need to make sure the rules are built, by running: `./gradlew build-tools:assemble`
    2. Open **Preferences > Tools > Checkstyle**
+   3. Tell Checkstyle where to find the custom rules.
+Under the "Third-Party Checks" section, click the "+" button.
+   4. Select `buildSrc/build/distributions/build-tools-$VERSION.jar`
+   5. Make sure that "Checkstyle version" is set to the highest version
-   3. Change the "Scan Scope" to "Only Java sources (including tests)"
+   6. Change the "Scan Scope" to "Only Java sources (including tests)"
-   4. Click the "+" under "Configuration file"
+   7. Click the "+" under "Configuration file"
-   5. Set "Description" to "Elasticsearch" (or whatever you want)
+   8. Set "Description" to "Elasticsearch"
-   6. Select "Use a local Checkstyle file"
+   9. Select "Use a local Checkstyle file"
-   7. For the "File", enter `checkstyle_ide.xml`
+   10. For the "File", enter `checkstyle_ide.xml`
-   8. Tick "Store relative to project location"
+   11. Tick "Store relative to project location"
-   9. Click "Next", then "Finish".
+   12. Click "Next", then "Finish".
-   10. Click the box next to the new configuration to make it "Active".
+   13. Click the box next to the new configuration to make it "Active".
        Without doing this, you'll have to explicitly choose the "Elasticsearch" configuration in the Checkstyle tool window and run the check manually.
-You can still do this with an active config.
-   11. Now we need to tell Checkstyle where to find the custom rules.
-Under the "Third-Party Checks" section, click the "+" button.
-   12. Navigate to `buildSrc/build/distributions/build-tools-$VERSION.jar`
-   13. Click "OK" to apply the new preferences
+   14. Click "OK" to apply the new preferences

 #### Formatting